-- CE 440 Testing and Evaluation in Career/Technical Education.
+CE 440 Testing and Evaluation in Career/Technical Education.
 3 Semester Hours.
 Prerequisite: Admission to the Teacher Education Program.

-A course designed to review the techniques and methods used to measure and interpret student achievement. - CE 441 Special Topics in Career/Technical Education.
+A course designed to review the techniques and methods used to measure and interpret student achievement.

+CE 441 Special Topics in Career/Technical Education.
 1 Semester Hour.

-To be offered on occasion of student demand or need. - CE 442 Special Topics in Career/Technical Education.
+CE 442 Special Topics in Career/Technical Education.
 2 Semester Hours.

-To be offered on occasion of student demand or need.
+CE 444 Introduction to Instructional Design.
+3 Semester Hours.

+Introduction to Instructional Design focuses on the design, development, implementation, and evaluation of learning and teaching with.
+The students will develop the necessary pedagogical and technological skills that will facilitate the design and development of instruction using the appropriate tools.